 Please read the extension readme file carefully.
 This file will contain all of the needed instructions on how to configure the extension properly.

 GraphAware extensions use neo4j.properties instead of neo4j-server.properties because their extensions work both in Server as well as in Embedded mode.
-You don't have to worry about that, because when a GraphAware plugin is detected, the proper properties file will be used.
+Luckily, you don't have to worry about selecting the right file format, because when a GraphAware plugin is detected, GrapheneDB will automatically use the appropriate properties file.

 Before uploading to GrapheneDB, please ensure you have packaged the extension tarball, the neo4j.properties file, and the framework tarball (if it's required) in a valid format (zip, tar, cpio, gz, bz2 or xz).